-- Unnecessary ED visits and hospitalizations are debilitating for cancer patients, but are very common and costly for the U.S. healthcare system.
-To help prevent such visits, researchers at the University of Pennsylvania’s Abramson Cancer Center, the Leonard Davis Institute of Health Economics, and the Wharton School have identified 5 best practices.
-These are:
+Unnecessary ED visits and hospitalizations are debilitating for cancer patients, but are very common and costly for the U.S. healthcare system.
+To help prevent such visits, researchers at the University of Pennsylvania’s Abramson Cancer Center, the Leonard Davis Institute of Health Economics, and the Wharton School identified 5 best practices:

-- Improve access and care coordination among health professionals
+- Improving access and care coordination among health professionals

-These findings and recommendations are published in the April 2018 issue of the Journal of Oncology Practice.
+These findings and recommendations of the study are published in the April 2018 issue of the Journal of Oncology Practice.
 Penn Medicine and the Abramson Cancer Center are already using some of these strategies and the results are promising.
 The Abramson Cancer Center has developed pathways that divert cancer patients from the ED to a more specialized urgent care clinic.
 Studies show that more than half of cancer patients who present at the ED are admitted to the hospital, often during normal clinical hours.
-The researchers suggest, as an alternative, to develop sites that provide these patients an alternative to seek care.
+As an alternative, the researchers suggest, developing sites that provide these patients an alternative to seek care.